aarontburn/nexus-core/docs/api/Process.md

 By default, this is called when the renderer is initialized and is now listening to events sent from the process.

 ---

+### `beforeWindowCreated(): void`
+This function is called after the modules are loaded but BEFORE the window is created.

+---

 ### `registerSettings(): (Setting<unknown> | string)[]`
 This function is registers any settings your module may use.

+This function is called after ALL modules are loaded from storage.

 > **Returns**:
 > An array of both `Settings` or strings.